Gates Foundation: Gates Cambridge Scholarships

 In October 2000, William Gates established the Gates Cambridge Scholarships which allow students and scholars from the U.S. and around the world to study at Cambridge University, one of the top universities in the world.
 The Gates Cambridge Scholarship has often been compared to the Rhodes Scholarship, given its similarly international scope and substantial endowment.
 In 2000, the Gates Foundation endowed the scholarship trust with $210 million to help outstanding graduate students outside of the United Kingdom study at the University of Cambridge.
 The Gates Foundation has continued to contribute funds to expand the scholarship, making it one of the largest and best-endowed scholarships in the world.
 The Gates Cambridge Scholarship accepts less than 0.3% of applicants and remains extremely competitive.
-Each year, approximately 100 new graduate students from around the world receive funding to study at Cambridge University.
+Each year, approximately 100 new graduate students from around the world receive funding to study at Cambridge.